OpenSemanticLab/osl-mw-docker-compose/README.md

 Depending on the size of the packages defined in `MW_PAGE_PACKAGES` it will take some time to install them in the background.

+You can now login (e. g. at http://localhost:8081/wiki/Main_Page) with user 'Admin' and the `MW_ADMIN_PASS` you set in the .env file.

 ## Maintenance